Economy of metropolitan Detroit: Real estate and corporate location

 OnStar, Ally Financial, Compuware, Quicken Loans, and Blue Cross Blue Shield Association have brought an increased employment base to downtown Detroit.
 In the decade leading up to 2006, downtown Detroit gained more than $15 billion in new investment from private and public sectors.
-The Detroit Riverfront conservancy has been able to acquire the $500 M investment for Detroit International Riverfront development through a series of public and private grants to complete the first phase of the five and a half-mile (8.8 km) parkway along the riverfront east from the Hart Plaza and the Renaissance Center to the Belle Isle Bridge with phase II west of Hart Plaza to the Ambassador Bridge.
+The Detroit Riverfront conservancy has been able to acquire the $500 million investment for Detroit International Riverfront development through a series of public and private grants to complete the first phase of the five and a half-mile (8.8 km) parkway along the riverfront east from the Hart Plaza and the Renaissance Center to the Belle Isle Bridge with phase II west of Hart Plaza to the Ambassador Bridge.
 In 2010, Henry Ford Health System and Vanguard Health Systems announced substantial renovations and expansions in New Center and Midtown Detroit.

 Lifestyles for rising professionals in Detroit reflect those of other major cities.
 A 2007 study found that Detroit's new downtown residents are predominantly young professionals (57 percent are ages 25–34, 45 percent have bachelor's degrees, 34 percent have a master's or professional degree).
 This dynamic is luring many younger residents to the downtown area.
 Some are choosing to live in the grandiose mansions of Grosse Pointe in order to be closer to the urban scene.
 The 365 acre river east development is a plan investing billions of dollars in a new mixed use residential, commercial, and retail space for downtown Detroit to serve the people where they work and live.
 To spearhead the development, Michigan created the William G. Milliken State Park and Harbor downtown along the Detroit International Riverfront.
 In 2007, downtown Detroit was named among the best big city neighborhoods in which to retire by CNN Money editors.
 In 2008, Troy, Michigan, ranked as the fourth-most affordable U.S. city with a median household income of 78,800.
 Oakland County is the fourth wealthiest county in the United States among counties with more than one million people.

 Redevelopment of the Fort Shelby Hotel and the Westin Book-Cadillac Hotel has spurred economic growth downtown.
 Cobo Hall convention and exhibit facility, which hosts the North American International Auto Show, has begun a nearly $300 million renovation to be completed in 2014.
 Development of Detroit's west river area and its Michigan Central Station are the next important challenges for the city.